rbren/lucy/README.md

 lucy
 ====
-Lucy is a tool for sharing, coordinating, and automating code.
-Lucy works by feeding JSON into templated code to produce customized code that compiles and runs.
+lucy is a tool for sharing, coordinating, and automating code. lucy works by feeding JSON into templated code to produce customized code that compiles and runs.

-Lucy is currently in beta - if you'd like to try it out, please e-mail bobby@bbrennan.info for access.
+lucy is currently in beta - if you'd like to try it out, please e-mail bobby@bbrennan.info for access.

 ## Installation
 You'll need nodejs to run lucy:<br>